 You will need a full lift to reduce the areolas and tighten the lax skin.
 You will see controversy about using a lollipop incision with no crease component or using a modified anchor incision with some crease element.
 Personally, I have not seen results from other surgeon's versions of the lollipop that in my opinion I like better than the results I get with the freehand central pedicle lift which has some scar in the crease.

-Breast lift and removal of implants
+Breast lift after implant removal

 These answers are for educational purposes and should not be relied upon as a substitute for medical advice you may receive from your physician.
 If you have a medical emergency, please call 911.
 These answers do not constitute or initiate a patient/doctor relationship.